 The blue suit is modern and bold—a smart choice for an evening wedding in the spring or summer.
 In the fall, you can get away with blue during the day, but probably skip the vest—you never know how the temps will look like in late September.
 This is a casual groom suit, so read on if you’re looking for something formal in the blue family.

-Classic navy groom suits feature a dark fabric that works well for summer and fall evening weddings.
+Classic navy groom suits feature a dark fabric that works well for summer, fall, and winter evening weddings.
 You can also wear navy for a daytime wedding in the winter—the darker color is safer on a chilly day than a hot one.
-Compared other dark-colored suits, navy will soften your look the most by way of its deep blue tones.
+Compared other dark suits, navy will soften your look the most with its deep blue tones.
 Dress it up with black and white accessories or a bow tie, or dress it down with a little more color for a casual look.

 Black Groom Suits